cyber-wojtek/BitSetCpp/README.md

 ```

 ## Concepts
 The library utilizes C++20 concepts for type checking and template constraints.
-Here are the key concepts used:
+Here are the concepts used:
 - `unsigned_integer`: Checks if a type is an unsigned integer.
 - `char_type`: Checks if a type is a character type.

 ## Download
-You can download the CppBitSet library from the [GitHub releases page](https://github.com/cyber-wojtek/BitSetCpp/releases).
-Choose the appropriate release package for your project and download it to get started.
+You can download this library from the [GitHub releases page](https://github.com/cyber-wojtek/BitSetCpp/releases).

 ## License
-CppBitSet is distributed under the MIT License with an attribution clause.
-See the `LICENSE` file included with the library for more information about the licensing terms.
+This library is distributed under the MIT License with an attribution clause.
+See the `LICENSE` file for more information about the licensing terms.